yarosh9/svg-gradients_01/README.md

-stady git and work weth it.
+stady git and work with it.